afroald/clio/README.md

 Actions are pure functions that receive the backup state container and return a promise that resolves with the backup state container.
 Actions may not modify the state container.
 They should resolve with a modified copy of the state container if changes are wanted.
+This is enforced by using [Updeep](https://www.npmjs.com/package/updeep).

 ## Experiments
 - async/await